“He answered and said, “Whether He is a sinner or not I do not know. One thing I know: that though I was blind, now I see.” (John 9:25 NKJV)

 From birth, you were wandering and groping about in darkness, walking in the futility of your mind, having your understanding darkened, being alienated from the life of God (Eph.
 4:17-18).

 However, there is good news for you.
 What is the good news?

 The Light has come into the world (John 3:19)!

-Jesus Christ has come into the world to give you light, spiritual understanding, so that you may know the true God and be reconciled to Him.
+Jesus Christ has come into the world to give you light (spiritual understanding), so you may know the true God and be reconciled to Him.

-The divine light or spiritual understanding that the Lord Jesus gives is His divine Life.
+The divine light or spiritual understanding the Lord Jesus gives us is His divine Life.
 The Scripture testifies, “In Him was life, and the life was the light of men.”
 (John 1:4 NKJV).

 Without having divine life in your spirit, you are still in darkness, without spiritual understanding.

 How can you receive this divine life and thus have divine light or understanding?

 By believing, confessing, and surrendering to Jesus Christ as your personal Lord and Saviour!